Sky-Captain-13/5eOGL_DMToolKit/README.md

   * Sets the NPC color for turn order announcements.
 * const PC_COLOR              = "#073763";
   * Sets the PC color for turn order announcements if USE_PLAYER_COLOR is false.
+* const RANDOM_NPC_HP          = true;
+  * Will randomly roll npc hp based on the npc_hpformula attribute on the 5e OGL Character Sheet
 * const PULL_GM_TO_TOKEN      = true;
   * If true, will pull the GM to the location of the token at the top of the turn order.
 * const RANDOM_NPC_HP         = true;